Skeleton Knight in Another World: Characters

-Danka Niel Maple, an elf warrior of Maple (the surname causes Arc to mistake him for either Ariane's sibling or husband).
-His mission was to investigate the town of Diento for the location of captured and enslaves elves.
+Danka Niel Maple, an elf warrior from the city of Maple.
+His mission was to investigate the town of Diento to find the location of captured and enslaved elves.
 While initially suspicious of Arc, he comes to respect Arc's abilities and accept him (for the time being) as a comrade-in-arms (although, in Volume 6 of the light novel series, he makes it clear that, despite Arc's officially becoming a member of Lalatoya, he still views Arc with suspicion).
-In the anime, he and Ariane communicate long distance via a Whispering Fowl, another "spirit creature" that resembles a large parrot and can mimic human speech in delivering messages.